rkdarst/dynsnap/doc/Manual.rst

 order: ``--dt-search-min`` first, then ``--dt-pastpeak-factor`` / ``--self.dt_peak_factor`` / ``--dt-pastpeak-max``.

+By default, we try very hard to find the longest self-similar timescales.
+If that is too long (for example, all time), first try adjusting ``--dt-peak-factor`` (maybe 0.2 to 0.8).
+If you then get a lot of noisy, short intervals, then use ``--dt-search-min`` (something large enough to compensate for random noise at short times).
+``--dt-pastpeak-max`` (shorter than long time scale) and ``--dt-pastpeak-factor`` (try as low as 2) can be used to try to exclude whole-interval timescales, too.

 --peakfinder=NAME
     Method of finding peaks of similarity, if there is a plateau of